DavidBarron/DavidBarron.github.io/_posts/2015-6-28-Week-Three.md

 ### Tip of the Week

-Our Netflix project and using past mean ratings to predict future ratings reminded me of a site I recently came across that dealt with [“Collective Intelligence”](http://unanimousai.com/collective-intelligence-predicted-winners-of-super-bowl-stanley-cup-and-nba-finals/).
+Our Netflix project and using past mean ratings to predict future ratings reminded me of a site I recently came across a website that dealt with [“Collective Intelligence”](http://unanimousai.com/collective-intelligence-predicted-winners-of-super-bowl-stanley-cup-and-nba-finals/).
 It’s a bit light on details but there are various blog style entries and videos to watch that I found interesting.